 The Proseminar is taught separately by three faculty members.
 Each professor takes 5 classes and usually has one or two guest lecturers from the Hunter College faculty.
 The fifth class in each third of the course is usually an exam.
 The course covers a broad variety of topics, including Cognitive Science, Social Psychology and Neuroscience.
 It is a good course to take right away because it introduces you to current work in psychology and introduces you to research and scholarship ongoing at Hunter.
 This will be helpful when you start planning your thesis work.

 Statistics is only taught in the fall semester.
 It covers basic and advanced topics in data analysis and teaches some common statistical analysis via computer.
 This course is a prerequisite for Experimental Psychology, which is only offered in the spring.
 The Experimental Psychology course will help you design your thesis research so that your data can be properly analyzed.

 In addition to the four courses listed above (Psych 702, 705, 747 and 707), you must also meet the breadth requirement (see above).
 Our goal is for you to have an excellent background in psychology so that you will be able to have maximum flexibility post-MA, whether that will be going on to a PhD program or finding a rewarding job.

 Email, the Internet, and Computer Programs

-If you already have an email account, feel free to stay with it.
-But all students are also entitled to a Hunter College account.
+If you already have an email account, feel free to stay with it, but all students are also entitled and required to check their Hunter College email account.
 Please be sure to check your email account frequently.
 More and more often, faculty and students use email to communicate.
 Some faculty send group messages to students in their courses.
 The MA office will also email you from time to time.